VeryBigT/coverage-checker/README.md

 - **tier 3**: You can hit every mon at least neutral!
 - **tier 4**: You can hit every mon **super effictive!!!**

-There is also a setting checking whether or not you are covered against this pesky shedninja.
+There is also a setting checking whether or not you are covered against this pesky shedinja.